WPRuby/wpruby-help-desk/README.txt

 All of the plugins related pages will be added under one menu item called ‘Ruby Desk’, also you will find the same item at the admin bar on top of the dashboard.

 == Changelog ==
+= 1.3.1 =
+* Added: Many actions and filters in order to ease the extending of the plugin.
+* Fixed: Close button shows even if the ticket is closed already

 = 1.3.0 =
 * Added: replies templates to pre-create ready templates for common issues in the tickets.